 With brokerage business, you open an account or accounts with us through our clearing firm, Pershing LLC.
 In a brokerage account, you can buy and sell a wide variety of securities, like stocks, mutual funds, or ETFs, to name a few.
 In a brokerage account, you typically will pay a commission to us anytime you buy or sell an investment.
 Because we are paid a commission anytime you purchase or sell an investment, we have an interest in your trading more often.
-In addition to the trading commissions, certain account types are subject to annual custodial fees.
+You will also pay for other types of services in this type of account including costs for receiving paper statements, confirmation fees, and others.
+MAS retains a portion of these fees, therefore we have an interest in your maintaining these types of accounts.
+All fees associated with these accounts are described in detail in our investor fee schedule referenced above.
+In addition to the trading commissions, certain account types are subject to annual custodial fees of which MAS also retains a portion.
 Also, certain investments (mutual funds, for example) have underlying expenses, or expense ratios.
 We encourage you to review the MAS fee schedule for a listing of fees that may be applicable to brokerage accounts.